Trail Length – 2km

 Off Collier Lane, Aberford, Leeds LS25 3EB

-We had a lovely afternoon at Nether Poppleton Millennium Green and pond today.
-It’s a nature reserve with a pushchair friendly flat path, sculptures, a sun dial, lovely orchard, walkways through trees, dens built in the wooded parts, lots of sheep and lambs and you can see trains passing on the nearby railway line.
-Its only fairly small but a great walk for toddlers our 2yr old loved it (There’s a longer circular walk by the river too) all in all a lovely little hidden gem.
+Nature reserve with a pushchair friendly flat path, sculptures, a sun dial, orchard, walkways through trees, dens built in the wooded parts, lots of sheep and lambs and you can see trains passing on the nearby railway line.

 Church Lane, Nether Poppleton, York, YO26 6LF